ipuppet/cits5505-backend/README.md

 4. **Goal Setting:** Users set and track progress toward custom fitness goals, with real-time feedback and visual progress bars.
 5. **Social Features:** Users can connect with friends, share selected data, and celebrate achievements together.
 6. **Data Insights:** Interactive charts and summaries help users understand their habits and progress, supporting informed decision-making.
+7. **Private Sharing:** Easily share your dashboard or achievements with others via a secure, private link.

 **Sport Tracker** aims to make fitness tracking enjoyable, insightful, and socially rewarding, supporting users on their journey to better health.